steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 as [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression).
 The authors claim that their method is distinct from logistic regression but they are mistaken.
-Let's trace through the paper with a view to demystifying this surprising connection.
+Let's trace through the paper with a view to understanding this surprising connection.
 The authors of the paper may be surprised to find that the end result is not that their research topic is less rich than they believe, but that logistic regression is a richer and more interesting method than they've imagined.